DeFi is a suite of projects all focused on providing permissionless financial services to anyone with an internet connection.

 There’s nothing *wrong* with custodial solutions, but please be sure to take note of who owns the assets in any given solution and, as always, be sure to participate at your own risk.

 With the large majority of DeFi applications being heavily reliant on complex smart contracts to function smoothly, audits are crucial.
 Smart contract audits consist of an unbiased third-party reviewing every line of code to identify bugs, vulnerabilities, and bottlenecks.

 Famously highlighted by the DAO hack of early 2016, unaudited smart contracts can lead to major setbacks, including the loss of funds, manipulation of the system, or the permanent shutdown of a once viable company.

 There are many companies built specifically for smart contract auditing.
 Some of the more well-known providers include OpenZepplin, Quantstamp, and Blockgeeks.

 While it is important to ensure that the quality of the team auditing a contract is reputable, it’s even more important to check if the smart contracts have been audited at all.
 Regardless of if a project has the most amazing sales pitch you’ve ever heard, without at least one audit report, it’s difficult to know (as an average user) if the system can be trusted.

 When it comes to analyzing the DeFi ecosystem at large, we wanted to provide you with a few industry-standard tools to quickly research which projects are gaining the most traction.

-- DeFi Pulse – A DeFi ranking platform that keeps track of which platforms have the most “locked value”, often signalling the most usage.
+- DeFi Pulse – A DeFi ranking platform that keeps track of which platforms have the most “locked value,” often signaling the most usage.

-- DeFi Reddit – Includes an active stream of posts mainly centred around DeFi.
+- DeFi Reddit – Includes an active stream of posts mainly centered around DeFi.